A “package” is a container that stores various types of features or assets, such as:

-See in Glossary, able to deliver a wide range of enhancements to Unity through the Package Manager.
-In the Editor, you can access the Packages window through this menu: Window > Package Manager.
+Packages deliver a wide range of enhancements to Unity through the Package Manager.
+To help find and use these packages, the Package Manager window provides collections of packages that you can use together, called “feature sets”.
+In the Editor, you can access the Package Manager window through this menu: Window > Package Manager.